zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 - `0`: Merge the audio and video files of the same UID based on the recording segment.
 One recording segment of one UID corresponds to one merged file, named as `UID_timestamp_av.mp4`.
 In the filename, `timestamp` is the time when Agora Cloud Recording starts recording.
 If Agora Cloud Recording starts to record the audio and video at different times, `timestamp` is the earlier one of the two starting times.
 The time zone of `timestamp` is UTC+0.
 The `timestamp` parameter consists of the year, month, day, hour, minute, second, and millisecond.
 For example, `100_20190611073246073_av.mp4` is a merged file for UID 100 and the start time of the recording is 07:32:46.073 a.m., June 11, 2019.
 - `1`: Merge the audio and video files of the same UID into one file.
 One UID corresponds to one file, named as `UID_0_merge_av.mp4`.
 - `2`: Merge the audio files of the same UID into one audio file.
 One UID corresponds to one file, named as `UID_0_merge.m4a`.
+The file uses AAC encoding.
+You can use the [Agora Format Converter script](../../en/cloud-recording/cloud_recording_convert_format.md) to transcode the file to other formats, such as MP3.
 - `3`: Merge the video files of the same UID into one video file (no audio).
 One UID corresponds to one file, named as `UID_0_merge.mp4`.

 ### Example